jvpDev/blog/_posts/2021-09-12-Learn Everyday.md

 tags: learning coding developing
 ---

-So, I made a chalenge with myself to learn a new thing every day, starting from today!
+So, I made a challenge with myself to learn a new thing every day, starting from today!

 For now, I don't plan to do a make a study guide, planner or something like that.
 I'll just try to learn about a new topic that I'm interested in that day.